 NFPA Recommendations:

-While many guidelines are general, the NFPA has specific recommendations concerning performance, selection, and use of protective clothing particularly regarding emergency responders.
+While many guidelines are general, the NFPA has specific recommendations regarding the performance, selection, and use of protective clothing, particularly for emergency responders.

 -